What is Reflective Glass?

 Importance in Architecture

 Architects incorporate reflective glass into buildings for both aesthetic and practical reasons.
 Its ability to reflect light and reduce glare makes it a popular choice in modern structures.
+For design inspiration, check out modern aluminium window design ideas that often incorporate reflective glass.

 Pros of Reflective Glass